-Known for her “purity and flawless range” (South Florida Classical Review), soprano Sarah Moyer’s most recent work as a concert artist includes Barber’s Knoxville: Summer of 1915, Pergolesi’s Stabat Mater, Grant’s SALT (world premiere), as well as countless Bach cantatas with Emmanuel Music, and Monteverdi’s Lamento della Nympha with Skylark Vocal Ensemble.
-She has also performed as a soloist with the Cape Symphony Orchestra, Aspen Chamber Symphony, Bourbon Baroque, Lost Dog New Music Ensemble, Boston Modern Orchestra Project, and Emmanuel Music, among others.
-She has debuted world premieres by Harbison: No better time, Kallembach: Easter Oratorio, Theofanidis: Four Levertov Settings, and Runestad: The Hope of Loving, and American premieres by Melani: Teodora and Regina Coeli a5. and Nørgård: Nova Genitura and Seadrift.
+Known for her “purity and flawless range” (South Florida Classical Review), soprano Sarah Moyer’s most recent and upcoming work as a concert artist includes Bach’s St. John and St. Matthew Passions with Colorado Bach Ensemble, Handel’s Messiah with Bourbon Baroque, Barber’s Knoxville: Summer of 1915, Pergolesi’s Stabat Mater, as well as countless Bach cantatas with Emmanuel Music, and Monteverdi’s Lamento della Nympha with Skylark Vocal Ensemble.
+She has also performed as a soloist with the Cape Symphony Orchestra, Aspen Chamber Symphony, Lost Dog New Music Ensemble, and Boston Modern Orchestra Project, among others.
+She has performed world premieres by Harbison, Kallembach, Theofanidis, Runestad, Cohen, and Grant, and American premieres by Melani, and Nørgård.

-As a choral artist, she appears with GRAMMY® nominated groups Skylark, Seraphic Fire, Conspirare, Clarion Music Society, True Concord, as well as Santa Fe Desert Chorale, Variant 6, Spire, The Thirteen, and Ensemble Origo.
-She can be heard as a soloist on Skylark’s GRAMMY® nominated albums Seven Words from the Cross and Once Upon a Time, and is excited to have joined Variant 6 for their newest album Fall and Decline, music by Gregory Brown.
-She has also recorded albums with Seraphic Fire (Mercy, in Hildegard’s Ordo Virtutum), Santa Fe Desert Chorale, Lorelei, Boston Revels (soloist), and Boston Modern Orchestra Project.
+As a choral artist, she appears with GRAMMY® nominated groups Skylark, Seraphic Fire, Conspirare, Clarion Music Society, True Concord, as well as Santa Fe Desert Chorale, Variant 6, Spire, and Artefact.
+She is featured as a soloist on Skylark’s newest albums La Vie en Rose and A Christmas Carol, and GRAMMY® nominated albums Seven Words from the Cross and Once Upon a Time.